lucia-auth/lucia/docs/pages/upgrade-v3/sqlite.md

 ## Update session table

-The main changes to the session table is that `idle_expires` and `active_expires` columns are replaced with a single `expires_at` column.
+The main change to the session table is that the `idle_expires` and `active_expires` columns are replaced with a single `expires_at` column.
 Unlike the previous columns, this takes a UNIX time in _seconds_.

 Make sure to use transactions and add any additional columns in your existing session table when creating the new table and copying the data.